 2) Relying on “good enough” visual analytics technologies

-So you’ve chosen to monitor your brand through text and image, but what do you need to look out for when choosing the tools to do this?
+So you’ve chosen to monitor your brand through text and visuals, but what do you need to look out for when choosing the tools to do this?

-A high hit rate, also referred to as high recall, tells you that the visual listening software will detect your logo almost every time it appears on social media.
+A high hit rate, also referred to as recall, tells you that the Visual Listening software will detect your logo almost every time it appears on social media.
 This is arguably more important than high precision because it allows you to discover the popularity of your brand’s logo compared to those of your competitors.

 3) Measuring using biased data